 The patient portal is for non-urgent matters.
+Messages sent after 5pm will not be seen until the following business day.
 For emergencies, call 911.
-For help using the patient portal, please call our support line at 518-824-8620 or register online at:
+For help using the patient portal, please call our support line at 518-824-8620.